Time Blocking: How to Block Time and Boost Productivity

 When you’re replying to emails or Slack messages, creating Ad campaigns, and attending team meetings, you’re using different skills that take up a lot of mental space.

-If you don’t give yourself the appropriate amount of time to work on each of these tasks, you’ll just switch between them all day without getting much done.
+If you don’t give yourself the appropriate amount of time to work on each of these tasks, you’ll just switch between them during the entire day without getting much done.
 Don’t mistake being busy as being productive.

-We know, We know.
+I know, I know.
 Avoiding work interruptions is easier said than done.
 But there’s a difference between interruptions happening ever so often or being an issue that you have to deal with daily.

 Sure, you have other responsibilities and commitments, and they’re not going away just because you’re trying to stay focused on one thing.
 That’s why it’s so important that when you start time blocking, you commit to it.